Volunteer Deputy Registrar Information

 What is the length of appointment?

 You may be appointed at any time.
-Volunteer Deputy Registrar appointments made during 2017-2018 expire at the end of 2018.
-By law, all Volunteer Deputy Registrar appointments expire on Dec.
-31 of even-numbered years.
-Your appointment may be terminated by the appointing authority if you fail to properly review a voter registration application.
+Volunteer Deputy Registrar appointments made during 2021-2022 expire December 31, 2022.
+By law, all Volunteer Deputy Registrar appointments expire on December 31 of even-numbered years.
+Your appointment may be terminated by the appointing authority if you fail to properly review a Voter Registration Application.
 Your appointment as a Volunteer Deputy Registrar will be terminated by the appointing authority if:

 - You are finally convicted of an offense under the law relating to performance-based compensation for Voter Registration Applications.